brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ::: bq
 ::: addu
-[a]{.pnum} Two non-static member functions, `S1` and `S2`, have _corresponding object parameters_ if:
+[a]{.pnum} Two non-static member functions have _corresponding object parameters_ if:

-- [a.1]{.pnum} both or neither are implicit object member functions with no _ref-qualifier_ and `S1` and `S2` have the same type of their object parameter, or
+- [a.1]{.pnum} exactly one is an implicit object member function with no _ref-qualifier_ and the types of their object parameters, are removing top-level references, are the same, or
-- [a.2]{.pnum} exactly one is an implicit object member function with no _ref-qualifier_, the other has an object parameter of reference type, and `S1` and `S2` have the same type of their object parameter after stripping the references.
+- [a.2]{.pnum} their object parameters have the same type.

-[b]{.pnum} Two non-static member function templates, `S1` and `S2`, have _corresponding object parameters_ if:
+[b]{.pnum} Two non-static member function templates have _corresponding object parameters_ if:

-- [b.1]{.pnum} both or neither are implicit object member functions with no _ref-qualifier_ and `S1` and `S2` have the equivalent type of their object parameter, or
+- [b.1]{.pnum} exactly one is an implicit object member function with no _ref-qualifier_ and the types of their object parameters, after removing any references, are equivalent, or
-- [b.2]{.pnum} exactly one is an implicit object member function with no _ref-qualifier_, the other has an object parameter of non-dependent reference type, and `S1` and `S2` have the equivalent type of their object parameter after stripping the references.
+- [b.2]{.pnum} the types of their object parameters are equivalent.

 :::

 [3]{.pnum} Two declarations _correspond_ if they (re)introduce the same name, both declare constructors, or both declare destructors, unless